We love prix fixe menus. That’s because they’re an exciting, stress-free guided tour of a chef’s passions. Of the best a restaurant has to offer.

 The Experiential Menu

-Fixed price menus are relatively easy to roll out, useful ways to communicate a chef-driven approach, and often signal value.
+It's not just kitchen slang!
+Prix fixe or fixed price menus are a historical gift, and relatively easy to roll out.
+They're also useful ways to communicate a chef-driven approach, and often signal value.

 Menus are ultra important for restaurants, obviously.
 But creating lots of different kinds of menus can incur mountains of printing and paper costs.
 Oh, they’re also the single dirtiest item on a restaurant table.
 And with a dining public that’s more conscious than ever before of germs, they’re a bit of a risk.